What a Coroner investigates

 GOV.UK on what happens when a death is reported to the coroner,

 The West Sussex Coroner

-The Coroner is an independent judicial officer, working in
+The coroner is an independent judicial officer who works in

 partnership with West Sussex County Council.